drufball/yosai/_drafts/save-tetsujin.md

 Denri reached for her mask, enjoying Eizo's squirming.
 "That's silly!
 Let's take them off!"
 A serious look from Eizo staid her hand, though.
 "Maybe once we've had a chance to set everything down.
 Your hands are pretty full."

-Denri looked around, looking for something to change the conversation.
+Denri looked around, hoping for something to change the conversation.
 "I'm awfully hungry.
 It doesn't look like there's much space to grab a meal here.
 Is there a common room somewhere else?"

 Anko shook her head.
-"Sometimes a wealthy lord will hire us to take them and their researchers to a remote research site.
+"Sometimes a wealthy lord will hire us to take them and their researchers to a remote site.
 Or we just undock for a bit of travel.
-When that happens we set up the topside as a dining space.
+When that happens we set up topside as a dining space.
 But here in Sky Furnace, public gathering spaces aren't allowed.
 We can bring private meals to your rooms though."
 Another wink for Eizo.

 "Oh, just the rooms for now, thank you."

 After a few stern refusals, Eizo convinced Anko that he did not need any special accommodations.
-Denri was certain the upgrade would be conveniently placed beside Anko's own living space.
+Denri was certain the upgrade would be conveniently placed beside the elderly woman's own living space.
 They made their way through a narrow hall and down a few flights of stairs to their room.
-Eizo all but slammed the door as Anko tried to make a fuss about his blankets needing straightening.
+Eizo all but slammed the door as Anko fussed about his blankets needing straightening.

-Aki and Denri took a slightly larger room beside Eizo's, with two beds and a large glass window on the far wall.
+Aki and Denri took a larger room beside Eizo's, with two beds and a large glass window on the far wall.

 "Well, that explains why we couldn't find the inn!"
 Denri tossed her things on a bed and pressed her face to the glass.
-The room had a view straight into the mouth of the volcano.
+The entire inn was below the platform.
+Their room had a view straight into the mouth of the volcano.

 Aki joined her at the glass, peering down below.
 As they watched, a slow stream of ripples spread across the lava.
 Testujin's head emerged briefly before he sank below the surface again.